-NASA’s first 24-hour Mars weather station has detected infrasound which has successfully bewildered the scientists because they are unable to determine as to what kind of sound that is.
-The infrasound which was detected was very low-frequency as is the case with any infrasound.
-The low-frequency which is the characteristic of infrasound, lie several octaves below the human range of hearing.
-However, this particular infrasound piqued the interests of the scientists because the amplitude of this infrasound was bigger than any other normal infrasound as was revealed by InSight’s science lead for its auxiliary payload sensor subsystem, Banfield.
+NASA’s first 24-hour Mars weather station has detected infrasound which has successfully bewildered the scientists because they are unable to determine what kind of sound that is.
+The infrasound which was detected was very low-frequency, as is the case with any infrasound.
+The low frequency, which is the characteristic of infrasound, lies several octaves below the human range of hearing.
+However, this particular infrasound piqued the interests of the scientists because the amplitude of this infrasound was bigger than any other normal infrasound, as was revealed by InSight’s science lead for its auxiliary payload sensor subsystem, Banfield.

-However, he is not yet sure as to the distance of the source of the sound but he is optimistic about the fact that the insight team might be able to determine the distance of the source once they have done further analysis.
-The InSight lander which currently resides in the north of the Martian equator on the plains of Elysium Planitia arrived in November on a two-year mission to probe Mars’ deep interior and measure the planet’s interior heat flow.
+However, he is not yet sure about the distance of the source of the sound, but he is optimistic that the insight team might be able to determine the distance of the source once they have done further analysis.
+The InSight lander, which currently resides in north of the Martian equator on the plains of Elysium Planitia, arrived in November on a two-year mission to probe Mars’ deep interior and measure the planet’s interior heat flow.